 I feel that I could write pages and pages of what I have learned through my research about the Keto diet, but I want to focus solely on how it relates to people who have had bariatric surgery.

 To read a few great in-depth articles about the science of Keto and how it works, I highly recommend these amazing comprehensive articles:

-These are two of the best write-ups about Keto I’ve read to date.
+These are two of my favorite write-ups about Keto I’ve read to date.
 Bookmark them to pass on to anyone who has or hasn’t had bariatric surgery, who want to start keto, but don’t know where to start.

 I know the idea of adding a lot of fat to your diet is scary for bariatric patient.
 First, it contradicts the nutrition advice we have had drilled in our heads for decades now.
 But nutritional science has shown that fat doesn’t make you fat, sugar does.
 Obesity wasn’t an issue until we were told by the USDA that low-fat diets were the healthiest.
 Food manufacturers took the fat out of our food, and added sugar to make it taste better, and what happened?
 We all kept getting fatter and fatter as a society.

-You may be physically uncomfortable eating so much fat after bariatric surgery as it may cause dumping syndrome.
-In that case, know that at a typical meal, if you were to pick a piece of dark meat chicken, and cook your vegetables in olive oil or avocado oil, that would be plenty of fat, and a great ratio of protein to fat to carbs.
+So for those of you who may be physically uncomfortable eating so much fat after bariatric surgery as it may cause dumping syndrome, know that at a typical meal, if you were to pick a piece of dark meat chicken, and cook your vegetables in olive oil or avocado oil, that would be plenty of fat, and a great ratio of protein to fat to carbs.
 No, you will not be drinking jars of fat or eating butter straight from the fridge!

 How Long Until I See Results on the Keto Diet After Bariatric Surgery?:

 This is going to really depend on your body composition.
 Every body is different.
 My husband started dropping inches almost instantly, and by the time we wrapped week two, he was already down fifteen pounds on the scale!
 For me, not nearly as quickly, and I’m okay with that.